LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/05_content_pipeline/index.md

 ---
 title: "Chapter 05: Content Pipeline"
 description: Learn the advantages of using the Content Pipeline to load assets and go through the processes of loading your first asset
 ---

 Every game has assets; images to represent the visual graphics to players, audio to provide sound effects and background music, fonts to render text with, and much more.
-These assets start out as raw files (e.g. *.png* image files or *.mp3* audio files), which you'll need to load into the game to use.
+These assets start out as raw files (e.g. *.png* image files or *.mp3* audio files), which you will need to load into the game to use.

 ## Loading Assets